-James Douglas Brown, Jr., A.B., M.S., Ph.
-D., President on Leave Mary U. Skelton, A.B., Director of Public Relations and Publications Dennis Smith, B.A., M.A., Director of Institutional Research Moy Burns, B.A., Data Processing Technician Barbara Scheatzle, Secretary to the President
+Larraine R. Matusak, B.A., M.S., Ph.D., President Mary U. Skelton, A.B., Director of Public Relations and Publications Dennis B Smith, B.A.
+M.A., Ph.D., Director of Institutional Research (To be appointed).
+Assistant to the President Barbara Scheatzle.
+Secretary to the President